SimonYip22/Hybrid-Clinical-Notes-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 ---

-## Section Detection
+## Section Detection and Extraction

 ### 1. Objective

-- Section detection identifies structural narrative sections within clinical notes.
+- Section extraction identifies structural narrative sections within clinical notes.
 - Clinical documentation typically follows semi-structured formats where major components of the note are introduced by headers
 - Detecting these sections allows the pipeline to:
   1. Segment notes into semantically meaningful regions